sugarlabs/musicblocks/js/README.md

     }
   }
 ```
-Note: After the new update there is no requirement for a `beginnerMode` check as `setup()` defined in `BaseBlock` references the list in [`beginnerBlock()`](https://github.com/sugarlabs/musicblocks/blob/a5d65723331eb465f3fdc9142e220f0b4b5acda2/js/turtledefs.js#L58) function inside `turtledefs.js` to check if a block is beginner mode.

 * The palette can be any of the palettes listed in `turtledef.js`.
 * The color of the block is defined by the palette used.

+To designate a block for `beginnerMode`, add
+`this.beginnerBlock(true);` to the constructor.

+To add a help string, add `this.helpString([_('some block help'),
+'documentation', null, 'macroname']);` to the constructor.

+The first element in the list is the help string itself.
+The second
+element is the subdirectory where the help artwork is found.
+The third
+argument is the name of the help artwork file (null indicates that the
+block name is used for the help file, e.g., blockname_block.svg).
+The
+final element in the list is an optional macro to be loaded when the
+download button is pressed in the help widget.

-3. Add a call to `new myNewBlock.setup()` in the previously defined `setup` function.
+3. Add a call to `new myNewBlock.setup()` in the previously defined
+`setup` function.

 e.g.
 ```